Voluntary Right to Buy pilot

 First things first!
 This is a time-limited pilot, that will run for 2 years and as such, there is only a limited pot of government money to reimburse housing associations for the Voluntary Right to Buy discount.
 The scheme is run as a ballot by Government, which eligible households applying to buy their home will be entered into.
 It is important to note that Orbit has no control over this process.

 If successful, you will receive a ‘unique reference number’, which will allow you to start the application process with Orbit.
 You will need to apply to us within four weeks of receiving your ‘unique reference number’.
+The deadline to apply for the Voluntary Right to Buy pilot has now passed.
 Please note without a ‘unique reference number’ we are not permitted to process your application.

 You are eligible for the scheme if you have been a social tenant for at least 3 years and have lived in your current home for at least 12 months.
 If you only have been with Orbit 1 year but with a different social landlord (council or housing association) for a further 2 years, your total tenancy length will equal 3 years and you will qualify (see Frequently Asked Questions for more detail and other eligibility criteria).